petros-d/docs/cloud/cli-reference/astrocloud-auth-logout.md

 ## Description

-Unauthenticate from the AstroCloud CLI.
+Unauthenticate from the Astronomer Cloud CLI.
 Note that this command does not affect your current login session in the Astronomer UI.

 ## Usage